The Three Regimes of Offline-to-Online Reinforcement Learning: A Decomposition of Performance Based on Stability–Plasticity Principle

-This regime taxonomy provides a principled framework for reasoning about the stability–plasticity trade-off in offline-to-online RL.
-It clarifies which source of prior knowledge should anchor stability in a given setting, as shown in Figure~\ref{fig:overview}.
-In the \Superior Regime, stability relative to $\pi_0$ should be prioritized, meaning that online updates should avoid degrading below the performance already achieved by the pretrained policy.
-In the \Inferior Regime, stability relative to $\mathcal{D}$ should be emphasized, meaning that fine-tuning should at least preserve the return level encoded in the dataset.
-In the \Comparable Regime, both baselines provide similar performance, so preserving either suffices.
-By categorizing design choices according to the stability or plasticity they promote, our framework turns what previously appeared as a disconnected set of practices into a structured and predictable landscape, providing a principled foundation for future algorithm design.
+This regime taxonomy provides a framework for reasoning about the stability–plasticity trade-off in offline-to-online RL.
+It clarifies which source of prior should anchor stability in a given setting, as shown in ~\autoref{fig:overview}.
+In the \Superior Regime, stability relative to $\pi_0$ should be prioritized, because $\pi_0$ offers greater utility than $\mathcal{D}$.
+In the \Inferior Regime, stability relative to $\mathcal{D}$ should be emphasized, as $\mathcal{D}$ demonstrates more usefulness than $\pi_0$.
+In the \Comparable Regime, both baselines provide similar utility, so preserving either lead to similar effect.
+At the same time, maintaining sufficient plasticity across all regimes is essential for efficient online RL fine-tuning.